 The marathon and relay start at the Grand Junction Gem and Mineral Club (2328 Monument Road, Grand Junction, CO 81507).

 The half marathon start and relay exchange point is at Highland View in the Colorado National Monument.
 See course profile for the half marathon below.
-Note: The relay exchange point is approximately a quarter-mile farther down the road than it was in 2015.

 The finish line is in Circle Park in downtown Fruita (W. Aspen Ave, Fruita, CO 81521).